-- Parents/carers, with the child, will meet with the class teacher and/or the Inclusion Manager to decide on the interventions and support to be put in place as well as the expected impact on progress and development.
-This will be recorded on a personalised learning plan (PLP), if deemed appropriate, with a date to review the plan.
-The date for review will depend on the level of need present. - The PLP will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the plan of intervention will be reviewed. - The support and intervention provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge. - The PLP will usually involve a contribution by parents/carers to reinforce learning at home.
+- Parents/carers will meet with the class teacher and the SENDCo (if appropriate) to decide on the interventions and support to be put in place as well as the expected impact on progress and development.
+This will be recorded on a 'Learning Plan' with a date to review the plan.
+The class teacher will share the outcomes discussed with the child. - The Learning Plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the Learning Plan will be reviewed. - The support and intervention provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge.
+Some interventions will be classroom-based, while some may require withdrawal for 1:1 or group work